Skip to Main Content

 Canvas, Structure, and the Montana Sky

 There is a particular design challenge in luxury outdoor hospitality that hotel rooms never face: the structure must justify its presence in a landscape that would be more compelling without it.
 The most considered operators in this category resolve that tension by treating the tent or cabin not as a diminished version of a hotel room but as a purpose-built frame for a specific natural experience.
-Under Canvas Glacier, carrying a Michelin Selected designation in the 2025 guide, operates within that framework.
-The physical environment at Glacier National Park — the Going-to-the-Sun Road corridor, the abrupt vertical of the Lewis and Clark Range, the particular quality of high-altitude light in late summer — sets the terms, and the accommodation responds accordingly.
+Under Canvas Glacier is a hotel in Coram, Montana, with a 4-star rating and rates from about $300 per night.
+The physical environment at Glacier National Park, the Going-to-the-Sun Road corridor, the abrupt vertical of the Lewis and Clark Range, the particular quality of high-altitude light in late summer, sets the terms, and the accommodation responds accordingly.

 The canvas tent as an architectural form has a specific vocabulary.
 At its least resolved, it reads as camping with a mattress.
 At its most considered, the tensioned fabric ceiling, the wood-burning stove as focal point, and the mesh skylights that frame stars overhead constitute a genuine spatial proposition.
 Under Canvas has developed that proposition across multiple American wilderness locations, and the Glacier property sits within that broader design logic: structures that are semi-permanent by design, placed to maximise sight-line access to the surrounding terrain without requiring the kind of hardscape infrastructure that would compromise the National Park adjacent setting.